 The genotype probabilities are estimated by the frequency of genotypes in the genotype dataset.
 We measure the predictability of eQTL genotypes using an entropy based measure.
+Finally, the base of logarithm that is used determines the units in which ICI is reported.
+When base two logarithm is used as above, the unit of ICI is bits.

 Given the genotype RV, Vk, and the correlated gene expression RV, Ek,